The winner takes it all

-It should go fast with the "victory" over the "opponent".
+It should go quickly with the “victory” over the “opponent”.
 The reality is different.
-The more time you have, the less you will depend on a short-term result often bought under great compromise.
-Who determines time and space is always the Mightier.
+The more time you have, the less you are dependent on a short-term result, often bought with great compromises.
+Whoever determines time and space is always the more powerful.

 Despite many years of hard work, you did not receive the longed-for promotion yet, but the youngster with the big mouth?
 No matter what you are with yours Chef Negotiate, you lose the short straw?

 How to negotiate correctly!

 Do not beg any longer, stop meekly nodding to any rejection, realize your value and negotiate!
 For who does not negotiate, who does not win!